While the methods are different to sloping roofs, yes, you can install solar panels on flat roofs. In fact, there are potential advantages, such as:

-A flat roof solar system usually costs around £750 - 900 per kW to install.
-The yearly savings and income will depend primarily on the cost of electricity displaced and the % of electricity used on site.
-As an average, each kWh will be worth around 11.5p per kWh, and each kW installed will yield 890 kWh every year.
-So each kW installed will generate savings / income of ~ £100 per year.
+A flat roof solar system usually costs around £750 - £900 per kWp to install at a commercial premises.
+The yearly savings and income will depend primarily on the cost of electricity displaced and the percent of electricity used on site.
+As an average, each kWh will be worth around 34p per kWh for commercial sites, and each kWp installed will yield 890 kWh every year.
+So each kWp installed will generate savings / income of ~ £303 per year.

 One of the most common areas of misunderstanding surrounding flat roof solar installations is the panel mounting angle.